pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/packaging/package_update_process.rst

 Maintainers can merge the newest version of packages as long as they don't cause breakage.
 The next Pardus release also will be branched off this repository, therefore it is best to only push development releases to devel if you are fairly confident that there will be a stable enough release in time for the next Pardus release, otherwise you may have to back down to an older, stable version before branching.

 Just before branching, we try to stabilize the major versions of software that will be exist in final release.
 Major updates can be done, but package breakage should be avoided if possible before branching.

-Latest upstream codes can be commited to `devel source repository`_  after branching time.

 Beta Phase Updates
 ==================